IEEE-VIT-MUM/IEEE-VIT-Mumbai/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-Feel free to use and modify with proper attribution.

 ---

 ## 🙌 Acknowledgements

-Special thanks to:

 * IEEE VIT Mumbai Team
 * Contributors and Developers